 How to make it:

-• Place the garlic in an extra large soup pan and pour the water over the top
+- Place the garlic in an extra large soup pan and pour the water over it

-Note: When treating your yard with garlic, just give everything one light spray.
-If you use it too heavily, garlic might harm some of those beneficial bugs you do want in your yard, so just give everything a light spray and don’t soak your grass or plants in the liquid.
+Note: Don’t spray garlic too heavily or it might harm some of those beneficial bugs you want in your yard.
+So just give everything a light spray and don’t soak your grass or plants in the liquid.

 You can also make small changes in your house to keep fleas away.

-The best thing I ever did was remove all the carpet from my home, especially pile carpet.
-If carpet is a must, choose berber.
-Berber is the best choice for carpet when you have dogs because the weave is unfriendly to pests.
+The best home remedy for fleas on dogs I ever found was to remove all the carpet from my home, especially pile carpet.
+If carpet is a must, choose Berber.
+Berber is the best choice when you have dogs because the weave is unfriendly to pests.

 If you have carpets, follow these steps.

 - Steam clean your carpets a least once or twice a year.
-This can really get you off to a good start in protecting your home from fleas.
-Fleas love to hide in carpets, especially where the carpet meets the wall.
+This can really get you off to a good start to protect your home from fleas.
+Fleas love to hide in carpets, especially where it meets the wall.

 - Vacuum at least once a week in all areas.
 Immediately empty the bags or throw out canister debris.

-- Once a month during flea season, spread diatomaceous earth all over and vacuum after 48 hours.
+- Once a month during flea season sprinkle diatomaceous earth all over.
+Leave it for 48 hours then vacuum.

-Reminder: DE can irritate your lungs.
+Reminder: DE can irritate the lungs.
 Wear a mask when you’re applying it and keep your pets out of the room until the dust has settled.

-You can use small amounts of garlic as an internal flea preventative.
+You can use small amounts of garlic as an internal flea repellent.

 Now you might be screaming, “No, I’ll hurt my dog!”